crespohector/welcome-to-mod-7/README.md

 ## Minimul Viable Product / Project

 Remember, a minimum viable product is the absolute least you can put out that is also a usable product.
 For your capstone project this means 2 fully functional CRUD features with validation error messages that are unequivocally intuitive and simple to use by someone who has never seen the app before.

-Remember, a successful capsone project does not need AWS, Google Maps, Web Sockets or more than 2 CRUD features.
+Remember, a successful capstone project does not need AWS, Google Maps, Web Sockets or more than 2 CRUD features.
 But the 2 CRUD features that you do build need to feel and function complete to pass.
 Essentially, this image says it all both for your capstone project and future projects in your career.
 If image files could be made out of solid gold, it would be.
 Keep it in mind always.

 ![mvps](https://i.imgur.com/vfIpcWn.png) -->

 ---